FAQ

 -

 It is a web-based tool that is meant to help staff working on development projects to assess the potential human rights impacts of their digital projects or project components.
-The tool will assist the users in taking a human rights-based approach to their projects and will ask relevant questions and provide guidance.
-The tool is not a compliance exercise that will end up in a “Go” or “No go” conclusion based on a traffic light system, but rather will help identifying potential risks and how they can be addressed.
+The Check can assist the users in taking a human rights-based approach to their projects and can help to ask relevant questions and provide guidance.
+The Digital Rights Check is not a compliance exercise that will end up in a “Go” or “No go” conclusion based on a traffic light system, but rather can help identifying potential risks and how they can be addressed, as well as opportunities and chances for positive steps to support human rights of the target groups and project-affected people, including data protection.

 -

 No, you do not need to log in to use it, it is freely available.
-You only have to select your institution or type of institution from the landing page and move on to the assessment?
+You only have to select your institution or type of (partner) institution from the landing page and move on to the assessment.

 -

-Depending on the context, it might even be better if a project partner goes through the assessment or if you at least go through it together with your project partner.
+Depending on the context, it might even be better if project partners and /or consultants go through the assessment or if you go through it together with your project partners.

-Note, however, that the initial questions in the assessment are framed to those working at a development finance institution or within technical development cooperation.
-That being said, the recommendations will be equally applicable to someone closer to the development or use of the solution in question.
+Note, however, that the initial questions in the assessment are framed to those working at a development finance institution or within technical or financial development cooperation.
+That being said, the general recommendations may be equally applicable to someone closer to the development or use of the solution in question.

 -